vasilakisfil/Introspected-REST/README.md

 HTTP OPTIONS, essentially breaking out sideload thinking of hypermedia and other metadata.
 In practice though, adding cache headers to denote to the client should be possible although limittions by existing client implementations could exist.
-If an API engineer doesn't want to break this part of HTTP spec that she should define the introspection process through regular GET requests in a different url but still related and consistently computable from resource's URL
+If an API designer doesn't want to break this part of HTTP spec then she should define the introspection process through the other suggested solutions.
+What is important though is that, as Introspected REST specifies, introspection process should be recognizably distinct from regular requests.
+The authors of Introspected REST don't see the reasoning of this constraint by HTTP spec and advise the community to investigate the possibility of ingonring this limitation and proceed with HTTP OPTIONS introspection process that fits best to this architectural style.
+Eventually that would lead the IETF to completely drop it from HTTP spec.

+#### 10.5.2.
+Media Type parameters must be very well defined
-Moreover, according to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand:
+According to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand:

 > Media types MAY elect to use one or more media type parameters, or
 >   some parameters may be automatically made available to the media type